NehaMadnani/NehaMadnani/README.md

 ## Hi there 👋 I'm Neha

+⚡ I'm a Master's student at Carnegie Mellon University

 🔭 I’m currently working on building a Testing tool for AI Voice Agents - [NotHotDog](nothotdog.dev)

 👯 I’m looking to collaborate on my projects